WarningImHack3r/intellij-shadcn-plugin/README.md

 ## ToDo list before 1.0.0

-- Rework `class`es replacement detection mechanism to be 100% accurate
-  - Add tests for this
 - Add support for Vue `typescript` option (transpiling TypeScript to JavaScript as well as in `*.vue` files)

 ## Description